Shahila1990/HTML-CSS/README.md

 # error and warning
     As it is stated in the Error message you have to "fetch first."
 This worked for me.
 Use the command:

-git fetch origin master
+1. git fetch origin master/main

 Then follow these steps to merge:

-git pull origin master
+2. git pull origin master
-git add .
+3. git add .
-git commit -m 'your commit message' git push origin master
+4. git commit -m 'your commit message'
+5. git push origin master/main